getdish/dish/docs/nate.md

   1. fix lots of things

+    - may be able to remove a few states from homeStore
+      - gallery for example can just use router, no need for home
+      - but would require home to be smarter i think
     - search page fixes:
       - shows blank sometimes
       - recyclerview needs to load more up-front, keep more in memory